 Banyana Banyana Refuse to Train Ahead of WAFCON Due to Unpaid SAFA Salaries

-• The players are demanding immediate payment for outstanding salaries for April and June camps ahead of WAFCON
+- The players are demanding immediate payment for outstanding salaries for the April and June camps ahead of WAFCON

-Women's African Cup of Nations (WAFCON) reigning champions, Banyana Banyana, have reportedly downed their tools and staged a stay-in and are refusing to train.
+Women's African Cup of Nations (WAFCON) reigning champions, Banyana Banyana, have reportedly downed their tools and undertaken industrial action and stayed away from training.
 The reason for their action is attributed to unpaid dues from the South African Football Association (SAFA).

 SABC Sport reported that the team boycotted their second training session on Friday, after complaining to SAFA.
 The players' demands include immediate payment of outstanding salaries for their April and June camps, which formed a part of coach Desiree Ellis’ WAFCON preparations.